zxdb/ZXDB/README.md

 * `licensors` - associate licenses to their license owners

-* `magrefs` - associate entries or labels to pages from magazine issues about them
+* `magrefs` - associate entries or labels to pages from magazine issues about them (magazine references)

+* `magreflinks` - associate magazine references to links about them

+* `magreffeats` - associate magazine references to features

 * `members` - associate groups to their list of programs
   * `series_seq` - only required for sequenced series